-Born in Virginia Beach, Virginia, Miss Hein is the daughter of a military family, and as a citizen of the world, by moving to New Orleans from Orlando in 2014, a new love was opened up especially within the grit and grace of the Big Easy.
+Born in Virginia Beach, Virginia USA in 1988 Danielle Hein is a citizen of the world.
+In moving to New Orleans, Louisiana from Orlando, Florida in 2014, a new love was rooted and opened up within the grit and grace of The Big Easy.

-In 2019, Hein became fully committed to her craft, leaving corporate America and becoming a full-time artist.
-Despite the nomadic home life, she has exhibited works all over: New Orleans, Miami, Ft.
-Lauderdale, Tampa, Orlando, Jacksonville, Atlanta, Washington D.C., Buffalo and London, England.
+In 2019, Miss Hein fully committed to her craft, leaving corporate America and becoming a full-time artist.
+With reference to her nomadic home life she has exhibited works all over: New Orleans, Miami, Ft.
+Lauderdale, Orlando, Jacksonville, Atlanta, Washington D.C., Buffalo, London, England, Rishikesh, India and more.

-Arts Council New Orleans partnered with Canal Place Shopping Studios to offer free studio and exhibition space.
-Over the course of eight-month residency, Miss Hein explored creative practices to activate the studio space through open studio tours, exhibitions, performances, headdress workshops, and more.
-Visitors can experience SALON studios and visit with artists during gallery hours.
+Arts Council New Orleans partnered with Canal Place Shopping Studios to offer artist studio and exhibition space.
+Over the course of eight-month residency, I explored creative practices aimed at activating the studio space incorporating open studio tours, exhibitions, installations, live performances, headdress workshops, and more.
+Visitors can now experience yet another group of talented artists at SALON studios and visit during gallery hours.